Willard Crocker

+Career

+Born in Newton, Massachusetts, Crocker studied at Tufts University and then moved to Montreal to attend McGill University medical school in 1920.
+He remained a Montreal resident thereafter.
+He became a Canadian citizen and represented Canada in Davis Cup play from 1923.

-Born in either Newton or Quincy, Massachusetts, Crocker won the 1925 Canadian National Championship defeating American Wallace Scott in the final, 4–6, 9–7, 18–16, 6–2.
+Crocker won the 1925 Canadian Championships defeating American Wallace Scott in a long four sets final.
 He captured three doubles crowns as well, in 1923, 1925, and 1929, all partnering his Davis Cup and McGill Redmen teammate Jack Wright.

 Crocker competed in the United States National Championship twice, in 1923 and 1924, reaching the Round of 16 in his second appearance.
-He reached the second round in his only appearance at the Wimbledon Championships, defeating Briton Jack Harrison in straight sets before falling to another British player, John Olliff, 2–6, 3–6, 3–6.
+He reached the second round in his only appearance at the Wimbledon Championships, defeating Briton Jack Harrison in straight sets before falling to another British player, John Olliff.